Anthony Edwards (basketball): 2024–25 season: Three-point scoring leader

-Edwards (left) with Donte DiVincenzo in 2024.

-On January 4, 2025, Edwards scored a career-high 53 points and tied his career-high with 10 three-pointers in a 119–105 loss to the Detroit Pistons.
+On January 4, 2025, Edwards scored a then career-high 53 points and tied his career-high with 10 three-pointers in a 119–105 loss to the Detroit Pistons.
 On January 25, Edwards surpassed Karl-Anthony Towns for the most career three-pointers in Timberwolves franchise history with 976, in a 133–104 win over the Denver Nuggets.
 On January 30, Edwards was named to his third All-Star Game in a row as a Western Conference reserve.
 On February 5, Edwards recorded 49 points (20 in the third quarter) and 9 rebounds in a 127–109 win over the Chicago Bulls.
 He tied Kevin Garnett for the second-most 30-point games and tied Karl-Anthony Towns for the most 40-point games in team history.
 The next day, Edwards had 41 points, seven rebounds and six assists in a 127–114 win over the Houston Rockets.
 It was Edwards’ 14th career 40-point game, passing Towns (13) for the most in franchise history.
 He became just the third player in Minnesota history to tally back-to-back 40-point games, joining Andrew Wiggins (2017) and Kevin Love (2014).
 He also broke the record for the youngest player in NBA history to reach 1,000 career three-point baskets (23y, 185d).
 On February 10, Edwards put up 44 points in a 128–107 loss to the Cleveland Cavaliers.
 He became the first player in Timberwolves franchise history to achieve at least three consecutive 40-point games.
 On April 10, Edwards scored 44 points, including 18 during Minnesota's franchise-record, 52-point third quarter, and the Timberwolves beat the Memphis Grizzlies 141–125.
 At the end of the season, Edwards became the three-point scoring leader (320 3-pointers made).
 It was the first time in Edwards’ career that he reached 300 made 3s.
 It’s also the seventh-highest total in NBA history.
 He also finished third in the NBA Clutch Player of the Year voting.